-A student's final grant disbursement of the semester will be adjusted (if possible) for changes in enrollment due to dropping a class.
-However, if the student drops a class(es) after receiving their first grant disbursement, the student MAY be required to repay a portion (or all) of the grant.
+If a the student drops units after receiving a grant disbursement, the student MAY be required to repay a portion or all of the grant.

 For example:

-- If a student starts the semester with 12 units, is paid full-time on the first disbursement and then drops to 6 units, they will not receive another disbursement, since they would have already been paid the equivalent of half-time for the entire semester. - If a student starts the semester with 12 or more units, is paid full-time on the first disbursement and then drops to 9 to 11.5 units, they may receive an adjusted final disbursement based on three-quarter time enrollment for the entire semester based on eligibility. - If a student starts the semester with 12 or more units, is paid full-time on the first disbursement and then drops below 6 units, they will not receive an additional disbursement and WILL owe a portion (or all) of the grant back. - If a student starts the semester with 6 to 11.5 units, is paid 3⁄4 or 1⁄2 time on the first disbursement and then drops below 6 units, they will not receive an additional disbursement and WILL owe a portion (or all) of the grant back.
+- If a student starts the semester with 12 units, is paid full-time on the first disbursement and then drops to 6 units, they will not receive ANY additional financial aid payments as the student already received aid for the 6 units. - If a student starts the semester with 12 or more units, is paid full-time on the first disbursement and then drops to 9 to 11.5 units, they may receive an adjusted final disbursement based on three-quarter time enrollment. - If a student starts the semester with 12 or more units, is paid full-time on the first disbursement and then drops below 6 units, they will not receive an additional disbursement and WILL owe a portion (or all) of the grant back.